Deimos-1/ML-project/README.md

 ## To Do:

 ✅ Augment the data w.r.t time as high values are under-represented in the dataset.
-⬜ Making sure the model can overfitt small parts of dataset.
-(I can't make the code for it...)
+✅ Making sure the model can overfitt small parts of dataset.
 ✅ Choose reasonable thresholds for clipping.
 ⬜ Use an L1 regularization to see if some features are useless (1st layer of weights).
 ✅ Use batchnorm between fully connected layers and activation functions.